xavierScript/passpay/README.md

 # 🔐 PassPay

-**A comprehensive LazorKit SDK integration example for Web & Mobile**
+**Starter Template & SDK Integration Guide for LazorKit (Web + Mobile)**

-PassPay demonstrates how to build passkey-powered Solana wallets with gasless transactions across **both** Next.js (Web) and React Native/Expo (Mobile) platforms.
-Users create wallets using biometric authentication (FaceID, TouchID, Windows Hello) instead of seed phrases, and all transaction fees are covered by LazorKit Paymaster.
+PassPay is a **production-ready starter template** that shows developers how to integrate LazorKit SDK for passkey-powered Solana wallets with gasless transactions.
+This repo provides **complete working examples** for both Next.js (Web) and React Native/Expo (Mobile), designed to be forked and customized for your own projects.

-> I did this to show that Lazorkit integration was possible for both the Web and Mobile SDK, thereby helping Solana developers get started with passkey authentication and smart wallet transactions.
+> **🎯 Goal:** Accelerate LazorKit adoption by providing clear, reusable integration patterns across both platforms.
+Instead of reading docs alone, developers can clone this repo, study working code, and ship faster.

 ---